Eco Schools

 Litter

-But we all deserve recognition, since the start of the year, we have cleared 156kg of litter from our local area which is phenomenal!
+Since starting the project, we have cleared 156kg of litter from our local area which is phenomenal!
 Thank-you to all those who have taken part and helped the environment.

 Take a look at our litter picking wall of fame.